 kobs = k [OH-]

-In practice, one would perform a series of experiments in which [OH-] varies but was always much larger than the initial [CH3Br].
-For each experiment, kobs would be determined, and one would then prepare a plot of kobs vs [OH-].
-Such a plot should be linear with a slope of k.
+Performing the reaction with 0.100 mole/L OH- and 0.00100 mole/L CH3Br allows one to determine the order of the reaction with respect to CH3Br by creating the characteristic graphs for various rate laws and looking for the graph that is linear.
+To determine the order of the reaction with respect to OH-, one would perform a series of experiments in which [OH-] varies but is always much larger than [CH3Br].
+For each experiment, kobs would be determined, and one would then prepare a plot of ln kobs vs ln [OH-].
+Such a plot should be linear with a slope of b.

 kobs = k [OH-]b